Delving deep: a population of extremely dusty dwarfs observed by JWST: Results

 \subsection{On the absence of $z>10$ galaxies}

 As visible in Figure \ref{fig:z_M_Av}, no galaxies are present at $z>6.5$ ($z>9$ considering aperture photometry, see Appendix \ref{sec:fixedpaerture}) in our F200W-dropout sample.
-On the one hand, some blue $z>10$ galaxies, as the candidates presented in \citet{Finkelstein2022}, are discarded from our sample as they have $S/N>3$ in the F200W filter, given that the flux at these wavelength is not totally absorbed by the IGM.
+On the one hand, some blue $z>10$ galaxies, as the candidates presented in \citet{Finkelstein2023}, are discarded from our sample as they have $S/N>3$ in the F200W filter, given that the flux at these wavelength is not totally absorbed by the IGM.
 On the other hand, observations considered in this work cover an area four times larger than the observations in SMACS0723 analysed in \citet{Rodighiero2023} and would therefore expect to observe at least few dusty galaxies at $z>10$.
 However, it is necessary to take into account that one of their two $z>10$ candidates, i.e. KABERLABA, is extremely red and faint, e.g. [F356W]=30.5 mag, and it is therefore below the detection limit of CEERS in all bands except F444W.
 On the contrary, a galaxy similar to the other $z>10$ candidate, i.e. PENNAR, would be bright enough to be detected in at least three filters, even without the magnification of the SMACS0723 cluster.
-Even if no galaxy are associated to $z>10$, 98/141 objects have a probability larger than 10$\%$ of being at this high-z, as visible from the average redshift probability distribution in Figure \ref{fig:PDF}.
-Considering all these probability distributions, we expect our sample to statistically include 18 galaxies at $z>10$, which however would require a spectroscopic follow-up to be identified and confirmed.
-Such secondary solutions correspond to a median stellar mass of 10$^{9.5}\,\rm M_{\odot}$, median $\rm log(SFR)=1.5$ and median dust extinction of $\rm A_{V}=2$ mag, which are in line with the physical properties of the $z>10$ candidate PENNAR from \citet{Rodighiero2023}.
+Even if no galaxy are associated to $z>10$, 93/133 objects have a probability larger than 10$\%$ of being at this high-z, as visible from the average redshift probability distribution in Figure \ref{fig:PDF}.
+By integrating the probability distribution at $z>10$ of each of these objects and summing up all of them, we expect our sample to statistically include 17 galaxies at $z>10$, which however would require a spectroscopic follow-up to be identified and confirmed.
+Such secondary solutions correspond to a median stellar mass of 10$^{9.5}\,\rm M_{\odot}$, median $\rm log(SFR)=1.4$ and median dust extinction of $\rm A_{V}=2$ mag, which are in line with the physical properties of the $z>10$ candidate PENNAR from \citet{Rodighiero2023}.